davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 A great place to start is the global [rule set](https://github.com/pmd/pmd/blob/master/pmd-apex/src/main/resources/rulesets/apex/ruleset.xml) provided with PMD.

-Within the rule set file, each rule is activated by an XML `<rule>` element:
+Within the rule set file, each rule is activated by an XML `<rule>` element.
+Note that the `ref` attribute is a reference to PMD's internal rule categorization, terminating in the rule's name.

     <rule ref="category/apex/performance.xml/AvoidSoqlInLoops" message="Avoid Soql queries inside loops">
         <priority>3</priority>